Parechelus

 Parechelus is an extinct genus of prehistoric bony fish that lived during the Ypresian (lower Eocene).
 The genus was circumscribed by Edgard Casier in 1967 for his description of P. parechelus.

-When Casier circumscribed this genus, he simultaneously circumscribed the family Parechelidae which had Parechelus as its sole genus; he placed it in the order Anguilliformes.
-The family Parechelidae was supposedly intermediate between Ophichthidae and Muraenidae.
+When Casier circumscribed this genus, he simultaneously defined the family Parechelidae, with Parechelus as its sole genus; and placed it in the order Anguilliformes.
+The family Parechelidae was considered to be intermediate between Ophichthidae and Muraenidae.
 Jack Sepkoski, citing Colin Patterson, also classified the genus in Anguilliformes.